Blessed Marie-Anne Blondin: Martyr of Silence « Catholic Insight

 Marie Anne’s birth name was Esther, the daughter of poor rural farmers in Quebec.
 She tried to join the Congregation of Notre Dame – founded by Marguerite Bourgeoys – and the sisters taught her to read and write, but she was let go due to her poor health.

-So, instead, she taught at a local parochial school, eventually inspired to found her own religious congregation of Sisters, the Daughters of Saint Anne, as so many children were illiterate.
+So, instead, she taught at a local parochial school, and was soon inspired to found her own religious congregation of Sisters, the Daughters of Saint Anne, as so many children were illiterate.
 This was due to a local ecclesiastical law that forbade students being taught by members of the opposite sex.
 Since most teachers were women, that left many of the boys out in the cold.

 To her credit, Bd.
 Marie-Anne persuaded the bishop, Ignace Bourget, to go out on a limb, and allow her fledgling congregation to teach both boys and girls – that is, co-education – which was a quasi-scandalous innovation in that milieu.
 But things went well, and the Order grew by leaps and bounds to fill the need.
 In the century and a half since, the Daughters of Saint Anne, along with a number of other teaching orders, dedicated their lives to teaching and forming the generations who built and shaped this country.
-Sure, they were disciplined and strict, but also virtuous and full of zeal, and students learned – as our recent post on the intellectual standard of previous eras attests.
+Sure, they were disciplined and strict, but also virtuous and full of zeal, and students learned – as our post on the intellectual standard of previous eras attests.

 But this was the fruit of great suffering: In 1853, the Sisters were moved to Vaudreil, and a conflict with the chaplain appointed by the bishop, one Abbe Louis-Adolphe Marechal, soon developed.
-Marechal seems to have arrogated power and authority well beyond his right (including forbidding the Sisters to go to confession to any priest but himself, in violation of canonical law).
+Marechal seems to have arrogated power and authority well beyond his right (including forbidding the Sisters to go to confession to any priest but himself, in violation of canonical law, and confounding the internal and external forum).
 Sister Marie Anne was removed from leadership, her reputation ruined, and she was forbidden from accepting any position of authority in the Order she had founded.
-She suffered all this silently for decades, even, at some level we may presume, joyfully, spending the last half of her life in obscurity, performing menial tasks in one of her convents.
+She suffered all this silently for decades, even, at some level we may presume, joyfully, spending nearly the last half of her life – 32 years! – in obscurity, performing menial tasks in one of her convents, often in the basement doing laundry and ironing.
+A supernatural Cinderella, who only met her Prince and gained her kingdom in the next life – and all the better for it.
 She never complained, and before her death even asked pardon from Fr.
 Marechal.
 One can only imagine what that cost, signified in her collect for Mass:

 O Lord, who gave Blessed Marie-Anne Blondin by her contemplation of the Cross strength to fulfill her calling through trial and in obscurity, grant that, through her intercession, we may know and make known the unfathomable mystery of Christ.